mobileink/proofiness/README.md

 The general idea here is that programmers should move in the general direction of proof (or proof theory, or something in that general vicinity).
 So the obvious question is: what is a proof?
 And the answer is: well, that's a little complicated.
 Over the course of the 20th century the concept of mathematical/logical proof underwent major transformations; only recently has the notion begun to converge in a practical way with the concept of programming.
 It must be admitted that the details are a little hairy, but on the other hand, so much has been written that it should be possible to present the bits of theory we need in a pleasing and digestible way that will not frighten off the average programmer.
 In the end the concepts are simple, amazingly so; but they do require a major conceptual reorientation, which is not the easiest thing in the world to pull off.

+#### Classic Proof (and Truth)

+#### Intuitionistic Proof

+#### Constructive Proof

+#### Proof Theory

+#### BHK

+A proposition is:
+* a problem to be solved
+* a task to be accomplished
+* I forget the third one.

+To this we can add any number of similar metaphors or analogies:
+* A destination to be reached
+* A riddle to be answered
+* A puzzled to be solved
+* others?

+So what?
+What's the relevance to the concrete task of getting to better Clojure programming?
+I dunno, frankly, but maybe the relevance is that this gives us different ways to think of our API design and documentation, unit testing, etc.

+#### HoTT

 ## Colbert Logic

 Instead of truth, truthiness; instead of true and false, truthy and falsey.